theory/pgenv/README.md

 For a more detailed configuration, see the [`pgenv config`](#pgenv-config) command below.

+You can use a local PostgreSQL git repo instead of downloading tarballs for the build step by setting the external `$PGENV_LOCAL_POSTGRESQL_REPO` environment variable to the appropriate absolute path.

 ### Running scripts

 It is possible to run custom script when particular events happen.